Rubayet123/ai-optimizer/README.md

 > Install ECC inside each project folder.

+To ensure error-free performance, follow these steps using **Git Bash** (recommended for Windows users).
 ## 1. Open Project
+Navigate to your project root directory:

 ```bash
 cd path/to/project
 ```

 ## 2. Clone ECC
+Download the specialized rules and skills library directly into your project:

 ```bash
 git clone https://github.com/affaan-m/everything-claude-code.git
 ```

 ## 3. Install Dependencies
+Build the internal automation tools required by the installer:

 ```bash
 cd everything-claude-code